tokio-rs/tracing/CONTRIBUTING.md

   * be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
-  * be prefixed with the name of the crate being changed (without the `tokio-trace` prefix) and start with an imperative verb.
+  * be prefixed with the name of the crate being changed (without the `tracing` prefix) and start with an imperative verb.

   Examples: